SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 ## Intro
 This is a rough guide to getting a development environment set up in OS X Mavericks.
 I make no claim whatsoever that this is the best or only way to go about this process, but I thought that I would document the strategy that worked for me in case it of use to others.
-While I have made an attempt to make this guide as beginner friendly as possible, users should be very comfortable with the use of command line before attempting to follow these steps.
+While I have made an attempt to make this guide as beginner friendly as possible, users should be very comfortable with the use of command line before attempting to follow these steps, as every step requires use of the command line.

 ## Step 1.
 XCode / Command Line Tools
 XCode is Apple's suite of OS X and iOS development tools, and provides a whole IDE geared towards that purpose.
 My understanding is that the only component of XCode that is particularly pertinent to rails development on OS X is the GCC compiler system.
 It used to be the case that one had to download and install the entire XCode suite in order to get the useful bits, but now Apple provides a condensed 'useful bits' package in the form of Command Line Tools (CLT).